lbuthman/udacity-nanodegree/project-log-analysis/README.md

 3. The result output will display once the query completes!
 Easy :)
 4. Press 0 and Enter to quit at any time.

+## Purpose of Application

+The Log Analysis project aims to simplify the process to answer the following questions from a news database.

+1. What are the most popular three articles of all time?
+2. Who are the most popular article authors of all time?
+3. On which days did more than 1% of requests lead to errors?

 ## Advanced Usage

 Note: This log analysis tools relies on a few Views.
 You can recreate, retool,